deshpandeishan/deshpandeishan/README.md

 # 💫 About Me:
 I am a python programmer.<br>Currently, I am pursuing my B.tech degree in Computer Science and Design branch at MIT, Chh.
-Sambhaji Nagar.<br>I have also worked with the some other programming languages: C, JAVA, HTML, CSS and JavaScript.
+Sambhaji Nagar (formerly Aurangabad).<br>Till now, I have worked with other programming languages like are C, JAVA, HTML, CSS and JavaScript.

 ## 🌐 Socials: